0tii/TwitchRevenueSQLite/readme.md

 The script works solely on vanilla libraries.
 Tested only on windows.

+**Linux users: Requires SQLite 3.24.0 or higher to function!
+Workaround for classic linux installations is WIP**

 ## Usage
 Navigate to the folder where main.py resides.